|

 specific requirements of the clinical practicum, it is

+only offered full-time.
 The occupational therapy program at UQTR can

 count on the support of well established departments: